hasnat/redux-modules/README.md

 `redux-modules` is a refinement on the [Redux module](https://github.com/erikras/ducks-modular-redux) concept with developer experience in mind.
 It provides:
 - an **intuitive** way define actions and state transformations
+- the ability to add action creator middleware
 - **propType style typechecking** for action payloads
 ![Example](https://raw.githubusercontent.com/mboperator/redux-modules/master/examples/screenshots/payloadTypes.png "redux-modules")
 - a decorator for passing bound module actions to React views